-There are a number of initiatives which will be happening across Moray in the next twelve months including work on the Covid Community Memorial Programme and other events to mark the Platinum Jubilee.
-Partners will use these activities as a way to celebrate and engage across Moray acknowledging the critical role of volunteers and activists in creating strong, resilient and supportive communities.
+There are a number of initiatives which will be happening across Moray in the next twelve months - things like the Green Canopy - where tree planting initiatives will mark the Platinum Jubilee and also as a memorial to those lives lost and a celebration of the community response to Covid.
+Partners will use these activities as a way to celebrate and engage with our communities and to continue to acknowledge the critical role of volunteers and community activists in creating strong, resilient and supportive communities.